nsrr/wumod-documentation/pages/README.md

 [Raw epoch-by-epoch actigraphy CSV files](:files_path:/actigraphy) are available for 1,278 subjects.
 The filenames are structured as the subject identifier (e.g., 1001), followed by the timeframe of the collection (e.g., T1 = First trimester; GA12 = Gestational age 12 weeks; GA34 = Gestational age 34 weeks; etc.)

+These files were downloaded directly from the Motionwatch device.
+Data users should be mindful of the potential for non-wear (invalid) data within the actigraphy files.
+Sleep diary data are not available.

 The epoch-by-epoch files contain a file header and a raw data section that includes these columns:

-1. Date (shifted calendar date)
+1. Date (reset to the same day of week closest to 1/1/2000 as part of de-identification)
 2. Time (clock time, with AM/PM)
 3. Activity (Motionwatch counts)
 4. Light (lux)

-These files were downloaded directly from the Motionwatch device.
-Data users should be mindful of the potential for non-wear (invalid) data within the actigraphy files.
+The month (i.e., 1 = January, 2 = February, etc.) in which the actigraphy recording started is available in the supplemental actigraphy_month_start.csv file.

 ## Access and usage restrictions